Call for Feasibility Study Consultancy

 • The successful candidate will have a background in environmental and socioeconomics sciences and/or extensive functional experience in climate change adaptation and disaster management in Indonesia, the Philippines and Bangladesh (including CCA policies in global/regional/national level) with strong technical skills in project design, management and monitoring and evaluation or other closely related fields.

 • At least 10 years of technical experience in project development, in-depth study for environmental issues, climate change adaptation/ mitigation, disaster management; and social inclusion, including gender and disability inclusion, expertises are considered as an advantage.

 • Working with multi-disciplinary stakeholders, including local and national government representatives; A Strong analytical skill; Exceptional ability in communication and networking, negotiations and English report writing.

 6. Project Cost

 Scope of bid price and schedule of payments:

 7. Proposed Timeline

 8. ASB contact details

-Below are the requirements for submitting your proposal for independent consultancy.
+Below are the requirements for submitting your proposal for the Feasibility Study.

 Incomplete applications will not be considered and only shortlisted candidates will be contacted.
 Proposals must include: